alexirpan/alexirpan.github.io/rl-derivations.markdown

 the trust region.)

-## Equivalent Formulations of Policies and Reward
+# Equivalent Formulations of Policies and Reward

 (Adapted from a mix of Generative Adversarial Imitation Learning and Trust-Region Policy Optimization.)

+## State Visitation / Occupency Measure

 The state visitation frequency is defined as the discounted sum of probabilities of visiting a given state.